anna-gayle/vcms-javafx/README.md

 ## Project Overview

-The `vcms-javafx` project was created to fulfill academic requirements.
+This `vcms-javafx` project was created to fulfill academic requirements.

 ## Project Status